caffeine-suite/caffeine-script/README.md

 CaffeineScript is designed to take maximum advantage of [CaffeineMC](https://github.com/shanebdavis/caffeine-mc).
 This means the language is extensible on a per-file or per-project basis.
 CaffeineMC enables this startling concept:

-* Any language can change *arbitrarilly* without breaking any existing code.
+* Any language can change *arbitrarily* without breaking any existing code.

 No language has ever had this, as far as I'm aware.
 This isn't limited to CaffeineScript.
 CafScript just takes advantage of CaffeineMC.
-Let's unlease the power of language evolution!
+Let's unleash the power of language evolution!

 ## CaffeineScript and CoffeeScript